planetarium/snack.planetarium.dev/content/posts/2019/04/nat_traversal_1.eng.md

 Next Story
 ----------

-The NAT transversal techniques we have discussed today have different applicable situations and they all have different pros and cons.
+The NAT traversal techniques we have discussed today have different applicable situations and they all have different pros and cons.
 Therefore, people in our field use these methods in combination.
 Next time we'll look have a closer look on [TURN], which is the most expensive but the most reliable communication method to move beyond NAT.